Make Your Own Veggie Plate

 Baba Ghanoush Dip

-This is one of my favorite dips for veggie trays and goes great with pitas, crackers or a vegetable dip.
-It is also tasty as a lunch in a tortilla wrap with the fixing above with tomato and lettuce!
-This recipe uses tahini which is a sesame seed butter to give this dip a distinct nutty flavor.
+This is one of my favorite dips for veggie trays.
+It goes excellent with pitas, crackers, or a vegetable dip.
+It is also tasty as lunch in a tortilla wrap with the fixings above, along with tomato and lettuce!
+This recipe uses tahini, a sesame seed butter, to give this dip a distinct nutty flavor.
 Tahini is also one of the main ingredients for hummus!

-1 medium eggplant (you can peel but as you can see I left my peeling right on to get the added flavor and nutrients)
+One medium eggplant (you can peel, but as you can see, I left my peeling right on to get the added flavor and nutrients)

 Juice from half of a lemon